 Training, qualifications & experience

 My initial training was in person-centred and gestalt therapy (resulting in a BTEC Level 5 Professional Diploma in Therapeutic Counselling), but I have added to my range of skills with a variety of continued training and development over the years.
-I have completed training in Autism and Asperger Awareness and recently completed a course in Animal Assisted Therapy in Counselling.
+I have completed training in Autism and Asperger Awareness and completed a course in Animal Assisted Therapy in Counselling in 2019.
+I am particularly interested in Mindfulness as a therapeutic tool.

 My counselling experience covers a range of clients: I have worked with adults, children and young people; I have a particular interest in autism and have had clients on the spectrum; with experience of being a carer myself, I have also worked with many clients dealing with issues related to being a carer (particularly identity, loss and guilt); I worked with Place2Be as a volunteer, using play therapy techniques with primary-aged children and have experience with teenagers as a foster-carer and counsellor in private practice.